CamIgles/CamIgles/README.md

 Set up Windows Server Update Services (WSUS) in Azure to centrally manage Microsoft updates.
 Configured synchronization, computer groups, and tested client deployment.

 ## 🎯 Career Goals
-I'm looking for an entry-level IT support or help desk role where I can:
+I'm looking for an IT support or Admin role where I can:
 - Help users solve technical problems
 - Learn from experienced IT professionals
 - Grow my skills in system administration